 Ironically though, Spark is still not that inclusive or diverse in other ways.
 Becoming a diverse and equitable organization is essential to our ability to fulfill our mission of “fostering entrepreneurial thought and action across communities of all backgrounds at USC.”
 As our membership expands to represent an expansive variety of backgrounds and experiences, we can empathize with more of the people we aim to serve at and around USC.

 Our 3 Commitments to Improve our Diversity and Inclusion:

-This semester, Spark also has a DEI committee that is working to provide equal access to the organization by ensuring that our membership is diverse and representative, our culture is inclusive, and our initiatives reflect our mission.
-Below, we have outlined how we’ve approached our goals in the past along with our future plans for accomplishing them:
+This past semester, Spark incorporated DEI through our DEI committee that worked to provide equal access to the organization by ensuring that our membership is diverse and representative, our culture is inclusive, and our initiatives reflect our mission.
+Below, we have outlined how we’ve approached our goals in the past along with our current plans for accomplishing them: